 Storehouse, Rushcutters Bay

-This dog cafe destination is well worth a weekend family drive.
-This super brand new dog cafe can be found in a small town on the mid-north coast.
+Voted Australia’s #1 Dog-Friendly Cafe 2020, Maggie's Dog Cafe is well worth a weekend family drive.
+This super cool dog cafe can be found in a small town on the mid-north coast.
 There are indoor and outdoor seating options, and pooches can lie in the sun on astroturf whilst enjoying a treat off the special canine-friendly menu.
 Puppicinos are followed by puppy playtime in the enclosed dog pens, and extra special pooches will then be treated to luxurious spa treatments or some A-grade grooming.

 Where Your Pooches Are Welcome